 Choosing the Best Handgun Cartridge: Matching the Tool to the Job

-The “best” handgun cartridge is subjective.
-How you intend to use your handgun is the biggest determinant of which cartridge you should choose.
+When it comes to handgun cartridges, what's "best" is subjective.
+How you intend to use your handgun is the biggest determinant of which round you should prefer.
 What works best for plinking cans off backyard fenceposts isn’t going to cut it for bear defense.

-We decided to outline the most popular handgun cartridges in current production to help you pair the right cartridge with your shooting discipline.
+We outlined the most popular handgun cartridges in current production to help you pair the right one with your shooting discipline.
 In this article, you’ll find the pros and cons of each option and a description of what each one does best.

 .22 LR

-The .22 LR (called the “twenty-two long rifle”) is the tiniest caliber on this list.
-This minuscule rimfire cartridge is also the softest recoiling cartridge we’ll cover, which makes it a great option for introducing young or new shooters to the sport.
+The .22 LR is the smallest round on this list.
+The rimfire cartridge is also the softest-recoiling cartridge we’ll cover, which makes it a great option for introducing young or new shooters to the sport.

 Here are a few mild-shooting options to consider when you’re shopping for a new .22 pistol: the Ruger Mark IV, the Browning Buckmark, and the Walther P22.